beckym223/Loan_Default_Prediction/writeup.md

 Precision and recall are the primary metrics with which we will evaluate the models.
 In this context, precision refers to the accuracy of positive predictions, the proportion of cases predicted to default on loans who *actually* will, while recall is the proportion of cases that default that are *predicted* to default.
 It is unclear which metric is more important: Banks may experience more loss from lower recall, as falsely negative predictions means that someone was granted a loan and defaulted.
 From a humanitarian perspective, though, lower precision means that more people will have their loan applications rejected or face higher rates without a reliable reason.

->TODO: Write a bit about what choices you made while fitting the model
 ### Random Forest
 Random forests are powerful ensemble learning methods that combine many decision tree classifiers to improve predictive performance and prevent overfitting.
 To build our random forest model, we used scikit-learn’s RandomForestClassifier.
 We performed a grid search with cross-validation over a range of hyperparameters to tune the model.